 The purpose of this web site is to preserve the rich and multi-faceted history of El Rio Golf Course, THE most historic golf course in the state of Arizona.
 When you visit El RIo Golf Course, be sure to see The Wall of Fame.
 This web site instrumental in having it established.

 While El Rio might appear to be just another municipal golf course, it's not.
 It's something very special.
 There's a pro golf history, a celebrity golf history, an economic history, a civil rights history and a natural history, all at El Rio Golf Course.
-This web site will soon be expanded to include more of these various histories.

 The Tucson Open was played at El Rio from 1945 through 1962.
 It was the original site of that PGA Tour event.
 Many of the legendary greats of that era played at El Rio

 (L to R) Ben Hogan, Bobby Locke and Jimmy Demaret at El Rio

 Babe Didrikson Zaharias played in the 1945 Tucson Open.
 It was her third PGA event in a row, starting with the L.A.
 Open.
 Her appearance in the Tucson Open, where she finished in 42nd place, marked the last time a woman played in a PGA Tour event until Annika Sorenstam played at Colonial in 2003.
 Babe is the only woman ever to make the cut in a PGA event and, to this day, her performance at the Tucson Open remains the last time any woman has done it...and she did it at El Rio.

 Babe Zaharias at El Rio where she played all 4 rounds in 1945